Contract Phase Data Collection Tasks

 Please integrate some of the information you have found above to perform a concise analysis of the proposal's fit for Nerevu addressing:

-• Summary: One-sentence overview of the proposal
+• Overview: One-sentence overview of the proposal

 • Deliverables: Key work to be completed